Michael Kohlhaas

 Michael Kohlhaas is a novella by the German author Heinrich von Kleist, based on a 16th-century story of Hans Kohlhase.
 Kleist published fragments of the work in volume 6 of his literary journal Phöbus in June 1808.
 The complete work was published in the first volume of Kleist's Erzählungen (novellas) in 1810.

-Both the theme (a fanatical quest for justice) and the style (existentialist detachment posing as a chronicle) are surprisingly modern.
-They resonated with other authors more than a century after they were written.
+Its plot depicts the wrongs done to horse trader Michael Kohlhaas by a minor aristocrat.
+His attempts to obtain redress through the legal system are thwarted by the aristocrat's connections.
+Kohlhaas gathers sympathisers to capture the miscreant, which escalates into a violent campaign against towns that take in the fleeing noble.
+Kohlhaas is captured and sentenced to death.
+Just before being executed Kohlhaas achieves some revenge by swallowing a written prophecy of great personal concern to the regional ruler.

+As well as the work subtly expressing political views relevant to the time it was written, its theme of betrayed justice and its fast-moving style have resonated with many readers and authors ever since.

 The historical Kohlhase

 The merchant Hans Kohlhase lived in Cölln on the Spree (now incorporated into Berlin) in the Margraviate of Brandenburg in the 16th century.
 In October 1532 he set out on a trip to the Leipzig Trade Fair in the neighboring Electorate of Saxony.
 On the way two of his horses were seized, at the command of the Junker von Zaschwitz, as a supposed fee for passage through Saxony.
 Kohlhase sought redress in the Saxon courts but failed to obtain it.
 Outraged, he issued a public challenge in 1534 and burned down houses in Wittenberg.
 Even a letter of admonition from Martin Luther could not dissuade him, and Kohlhase and the band he collected committed further acts of terror.
 In 1540 he was finally captured and tried, and was publicly broken on the wheel in Berlin on 22 March 1540.
 From this history Kleist fashioned a novella that dramatized a personal quest for justice in defiance of the claims of the general law and the community.